Microsoft Excel integration

 socket.addEventListener('message', (event) => {

-updateValue = event.data.value);
+updateValue = event.data.value;

 });

-// Create the data stream and start streaming
+// Create the data stream and start streaming to output to a named cell range at the default interval of 1 second

-const dataStream = worksheet.createDataStream('WS_OUTPUT', async (): Promise<CellValue> => updateValue);
+const wsDataStream = wsDataStreamTargetCellRange.createDataStream(async (): Promise<CellValue> => updateValue);

 📘

-Use named cell ranges where possible
+Use named cell ranges where possible.

 Using a named cell range with a data stream enables workbook authors to control which specific cells will be updated with the data stream output, without requiring further code changes.

-Data streams should be cleaned up by calling close.
+Clean up data streams by calling close.

 Enabling API logging